-The Center for Statistics and the Social Sciences (CSSS) Seed Grants Program announces a new round of seed grants for the 2011-12 fiscal year.
-The Seed Grants Program provides funding for promising research at the intersection of statistics and the social sciences.
+The Center for Statistics and the Social Sciences (CSSS) Seed Grants Program provides funding for promising research at the intersection of statistics and the social sciences.
 The goal is to stimulate scholarly initiative by encouraging faculty to explore new directions in research and scholarship that contributes at the cutting edge to the development of statistical methods for social scientific problems.
-Although we encourage collaborative research across disciplines—particularly between statisticians and social scientists—such collaboration is not a formal requirement of the program.
+Although we encourage collaborative research across disciplines--particularly between statisticians and social scientists--such collaboration is not a formal requirement of the program.
 We are particularly interested in projects that show a high probability of leading to extramural funding.
 Thus, the funds will typically be used to pursue pilot studies, feasibility studies, or preliminary research that initiates a larger line of research.
-A subsequent extramural grant that derives from seed grant funding would be administered through CSSS.
-Awards will be in the range of $15,000-25,000, and typically include one-month summer salary for a principal investigator and one quarter salary for a research assistant.
-In the past, proposals have had a high rate of funding.
+A subsequent extramural grant that derives from seed grant funding should be administered through CSSS.
+Questions on the handling of the proposal's administration through CSSS and/or indirect cost sharing should be addressed to the Director of CSSS.

-Deadline: The deadline for CSSS Seed Grant proposals was October 26, 2012.
+The deadline for CSSS Seed Grant proposals is November 15, 2013.
 Awards will be announced around January 2013.
 Submit proposals to CSSS, Box 354320, Attn: Fatema Mookhtiar.

 Questions on preparing a proposal should be addressed to: Darryl Holman, Associate Professor of Anthropology, Associate Director of CSSS, Department of Anthropology, Box 353100, 206-543-3285, firstname.lastname@example.org.